FallenChromium/Acer-Swift3-2018-hackintosh/README.md

 - You may change boot entries, timeout and add additional boot options if you want.

-**Reboot**

-In System Preferences > Display, you should now see the Brightness slider.
+- Make sure to generate proper SMBIOS, because all serial numbers are zeroed out in this repository.
+This is required to use Apple ID, iMessage and App Store.
+See [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)
+- If you use Intel SSD, make sure TRIM works, lack of it can lead to serious performance issues.
-You may remap brightness change to F10-F11 as I did, stock keys require an SSDT patch.
+- You may remap brightness controls to F10-F11 as I did, stock keys require an SSDT patch which I didn't make at the moment.

-**Fn Keyboard Shortcuts (same as on Windows)**

-- F3
- : Disconnect from your wireless network.
-Pressing it again won't connect you back.
-You'll have to manually reselect your wireless network.
-- F4 : Put laptop to sleep
-- F5 : Switch between displays (when you have another monitor)
-- F6 : Disable/Enable main display
-- F7 (and also PrtSc) : Disable/Enable trackpad
-- F9 : Disable/Enable keyboard's backlight
-- Up/Down: Volume
+At this point, you may eject your installation drive and reboot.

 **Messages and FaceTime fix**